jhvanderschee/jekyllcodex/features.md

 ### Using Sass

 Jekyll supports Sass out of the box.
-This means you can use 'style.scss' in your project and refer to it as 'style.css'.
+This means you can use 'style.scss' anywhere in your project and refer to it as 'style.css'.
+Simple, right?
+Want to compress the outputted CSS?
+Just add the following two lines to your '_config.yml' file.

+<pre>sass:<br />&nbsp;&nbsp;style: compressed</pre>

 ## Blogging

 ### Setup

-This is where things get a little more complicated.
+To support blogging you need a '_posts' directory in the root of your project.

 ## Extra features